ryanoconnor7/chaminadeDocs/bells/overview.md

 ## Set Your Own Class Schedule

+⚠️ To user this feature, ensure that your app is updated to at least version 1.5.

 By inputting your own classes and rooms, the Bell Schedule feature will automatically show your schedule for the current cycle day.

 Go to Settings > Set Class Schedule, and fill in the fields for each cycle day.